 Testimonial: salt water brushing has healed incipient cavities

-Here is John's report.
+Here is John's report from October 2008.

 Firstly, let me say that I have a mild case of tooth erosion.
 So my teeth are even more vulnerable to cavities and such than "normal teeth".